mbloomhammerspace/mcp-1.5-main/README.md

 2. **Tagging**: New files are automatically tagged with:
    - `user.ingestid=<md5hash>` - MD5 hash for deduplication
    - `user.mimeid=<mimetype>` - MIME type for classification
+   - `user.embedding` - Tag for files requiring embedding
-3. **PDF Processing**: PDF files trigger Kubernetes ingestion jobs
+3. **Multi-format Processing**: All supported file types trigger Kubernetes ingestion jobs
 4. **Collection Management**: Files are organized into Milvus collections:
    - **Folder-based**: Collections named after folder (e.g., `cold_0011`)
    - **Sequential**: Collections named `intel_1`, `intel_2`, etc.
+5. **Tier Management**: Files tagged for embedding are automatically promoted to tier0
-5. **Embedding Generation**: PDFs are processed into vector embeddings
+6. **Embedding Generation**: Files are processed into vector embeddings
-6. **Storage**: Embeddings stored in Milvus for semantic search
+7. **Storage**: Embeddings stored in Milvus for semantic search
+8. **Tier Demotion**: After embedding, files are moved back to default tier

 ### Folder Processing

 When a new folder is detected:
-- All PDF files in the folder are processed as a batch
+- All supported files in the folder are processed as a batch
 - A single Milvus collection is created named after the folder
 - Collection names are sanitized (e.g., `cold-0011` → `cold_0011`)
 - All files in the folder are uploaded to the same collection
+- Files are tagged with `embedding` and promoted to tier0 for processing
+- After embedding, tier0 objective is removed

 ### Configuration